dubsage/IridiUploadConsole/README.md

 dotnet\packs\Microsoft.NETCore.App.Ref\5.0.0\

 #Console commands.
-U can use console commands.
-Show all: --help
+You can use console commands.
+To show all use --help command.

 #Example.